 Justice & Peace Ministry

-The Justice and Peace Ministry at Holy Cross helps diocesan-approved institutions by providing humanitarian aid, raising awareness, and advocating for policies that protect the human dignity of each person.
+The Ministry for Justice and Peace for Refugees, Immigrants, and Migrants at Holy Cross helps Diocesan-approved institutions by providing humanitarian aid and information on volunteer opportunities, and by raising awareness through education programs.
+The goal is to protect the human dignity and God-given rights of each person.

 Many ask, “Who are we helping?”

 who are granted refugee status by the United Nations due to a well-founded case of persecution, and who are cleared for entrance to America by the U.S. Department of Homeland Security.
 These families have fled violence and persecution in their homelands—countries like, Burma, Congo, Sudan, Syria, and Ukraine.
 Some come from Afghanistan and from Iraq, where helping our military efforts put their lives in danger.
 Others are from countries where ethnic discrimination has deprived them of their homes and livelihoods.
 Still others escape from war-torn countries.
 Many have spent more than 10 years in refugee camps.
 We help them through the REFUGEE RESETTLEMENT & REUNIFICATION PROGRAMS of Catholic Charities Community Services of Phoenix (602 997-6105).